How to buy the best air purifier

 Do I need an air purifier?

-If you suffer from allergies, an air purifier could be a good investment, provided you buy the right model.
+And, if you suffer from allergies, an air purifier could be a particularly good investment, provided you buy the right model.

 Our tests show that using an air purifier in your home will reduce the number of pollutants in the air, such as dust, pollen and smoke particles.
 All of the models we’ve tested removed at least some particles from the air, but the difference between the best and worst is enormous.

-In our lab tests, we found that the for removing dust was more than 26 times more effective than the worst.
-In your home, this means it would take much, much longer to clean the air, which is no good for you if you’re allergic to household dust.
+In your home, this means it would take much, much longer to clean the air, which is no good for you if you’re allergic to household dust or pollen.

 Types of air purifiers